odoe/presentations/2017-European-DevSummit/charts-viz/presentation.md

 ### amCharts

-- Basing Cedar on [amCharts](https://www.amcharts.com/javascript-charts/) would make it easier to
+- Basing Cedar on [amCharts](https://www.amcharts.com/javascript-charts/) will make it easier to
     - Create and customize new chart types
     - Customize or extend existing built-in chart types
     - Style and theme charts